mspnp/aks-baseline-regulated/docs/deploy/09-pre-cluster-stamp.md

 ## Expected results

-### Container registry
+### Container Registry

 Container registries often have a lifecycle that extends beyond the scope of a single cluster.
 They can be scoped broadly at organizational or business unit levels, or can be scoped at workload levels, but usually are not directly tied to the lifecycle of any specific cluster instance.
-For example, you may do blue/green _cluster instance_ deployments, both using the same container registry.
+For example, you may do blue/green *cluster instance* deployments, both using the same Container Registry.
 Even though clusters came and went, the registry stays intact.

-- Azure Container Registry (ACR) is deployed, and exposed as a private endpoint.
+- Azure Container Registry is deployed, and exposed as a private endpoint.
-- ACR is populated with images your cluster will need as part of its bootstrapping process.
+- Azure Container Registry is populated with images your cluster will need as part of its bootstrapping process.
-- Log Analytics is deployed and ACR platform logging is configured.
+- Log Analytics is deployed and Azure Container Registry platform logging is configured.
 This workspace will be used by your cluster as well.

-The role of this pre-existing ACR instance is made more prominant when we think about cluster bootstrapping.
+The role of this pre-existing Azure Container Registry instance is made more prominant when we think about cluster bootstrapping.
 That is the process that happens after Azure resource deployment of the cluster, but before your first workload lands in the cluster.
-The cluster will be bootstrapped _immediately and automatically_ after cluster deployment by the GitOps extension, which means you'll need ACR in place to act as your official OCI artifact repository for required images and Helm charts used in that bootstrapping process.
+The cluster will be bootstrapped *immediately and automatically* after cluster deployment by the GitOps extension, which means you'll need Azure Container Registry in place to act as your official OCI artifact repository for required images and Helm charts used in that bootstrapping process.

-### Key vault
+### Key Vault

 Azure Key Vault also often has a lifecycle that extends beyond the scope of a single cluster.
 It is used to hold certificates needed by various components in the infrastructure and needs to be in place for when the cluster is bootstrapped.